allanos1/ICOM5047/README.md

 Aerobal v2.0

-(Fix repo after Git Fail 'cause of Anthony)
+(Fix repo after Git Fail 'cause of Anthony: will not be using Eclipse's Git now.
+So confusing...)

 -----------------------------